• Skip to primary navigation

 Very specific worry

-The ‘specific’ bit is very important if you worry that bad things might happen, let me explain.
+The ‘specific’ bit is significant.
+If you worry that bad things might happen, let me explain.
 If you have an intrusive thought that something bad might happen and something ‘bad’ does happen, you probably think that this is because of your original thought, that you were right to worry, but not only is this not helpful, it is not correct.

 • lose your purse (today)